-In the context of Oneness, “peak experiences,” NDE’s (near-death experiences) and “out-of-body-experiences” are not only related but they are facets of the same diamond.
+In the context of Oneness, peak experiences, near-death experiences (NDE), and out-of-body-experiences are not only related but they are facets of the same diamond.
 Every human experience, of course, is a facet of the diamond we call Oneness but most of us are not conscious of these interrelated, interconnected and interdependent aspects of Simple Reality.

-Peter Weir’s film Fearless can help with some key insights into questions we all have about the experience of living and dying.
-Notice we said “experience” because living, dying and the experience beyond death are all one experience with no separation.
+Peter Weir’s film Fearless can help with some key insights into questions about the experience of living and dying.
+Notice we said “experience” because living, dying and beyond death are all one experience with no separation.
 The conventional worldview will be challenged in this essay so keep an open mind.
 First, we need to define some key types of experiences related to the film that are not part of the mainstream conversation in our culture.

-David Hawkins has a system for measuring levels of consciousness, hence his “calibrated level of consciousness.”
-Although the level of consciousness is not markedly affected by an out-of-body experience, the former worldview (P-B) and false-self identity can be shaken or called into question and an opening for deeper insights into the nature of reality may occur.
+David Hawkins has a system called “calibrated level of consciousness.”
+Although the level of consciousness is not markedly affected by an out-of-body experience, the former worldview (P-B) and false-self identity can be shaken or called into question and create an opening for deeper insights into the nature of reality may occur.

 Professional researchers in the field have found that (like the character Max played by Jeff Bridges in the film) the experiences of feeling a blissful peace, encountering celestial beings, seeing a heavenly light, having no pain or fear, the slowing down or stoppage of time and going through a tunnel with a light at the end, can happen to a person who has only a narrow escape from death without being sick or hurt.
 For example, one of the first scientific papers written on the subject was by the Swiss climber Albert Heim in the 1890s.
 He fell off a cliff but luckily landed in soft snow with minor injuries.

-The problem with credibility and the aftereffects of NDE’s in recent times is that in the 1970s and early 1980s researchers had a biased agenda being overzealous in wanting to prove that NDE’s were not mentally ill and were indeed living healthier, more compassionate and creative lives than before.
-In 1988 a researcher in Idaho, Phyllis Atwater, in her book Coming Back to Life showed that although people did indeed lead more creative, compassionate and creative lives, but that often involved going against the expectations of social conventions and their former friends and families.
+The problem with credibility and the aftereffects of NDE’s in recent times is that in the 1970s and early 1980s researchers had a biased agenda being overzealous in wanting to prove that people who experienced NDE’s were not mentally ill and were indeed living healthier, more compassionate and creative lives than before.
+In 1988 a researcher in Idaho, Phyllis Atwater, in her book Coming Back to Life showed that people did indeed lead more compassionate and creative lives, but that meant they often went against the expectations of social conventions and their former friends and families.

 Now we get to the major principle from the context of Simple Reality revealed by the film.
 After the plane crash, Max leads fellow survivors down the aisle (tunnel) of the plane toward the “light” of the exit.
-The “light” is always a symbol and an experience of the perfection of Creation, not a beckoning otherworldly heaven.
-The “heaven on earth” beyond time and space is what is experienced in an NDE; it is the experience of freedom from P-B and the false self.
+The “light” is always a symbol and an experience of the perfection of Creation, not a beckoning to an otherworldly heaven.
+The “heaven on earth” beyond time and space is what is experienced in an NDE; it is the experience of freedom from P-B and the false self right here on earth.

 Find a much more in-depth discussion in books by Roy Charles Henry.